Redmond A. Simonsen: After SPI

 Marketing lapses as well as financial mismanagement led to declining real income for SPI, culminating in Dunnigan's ouster as company manager (replaced by original S&T founder Chris Wagner).
 However, with the economy in the midst of a recession, SPI was not able to make a recovery.
 In 1982 the company's assets were sold to TSR, Inc. Simonsen was fired from TSR on April 30, 1982.

-Along with former SPI designer Brad Hessel, he founded Ares Development Corporation to produce computer games.
+Along with former SPI designer Brad Hessel, he founded Ares Development Corporation to produce video games.
 Simonsen had already successfully "ported" the board game The Wreck of the B.S.M.
 Pandora to the Apple II, creating one of the first real-time strategy games.
-A multi-game contract with Texas Instruments fell through when they pulled out of the home computing business in 1984.
+A multi-game contract with Texas Instruments fell through when they pulled out of the home computer market in 1984.

 Simonsen then moved to Richardson, Texas where, with Jerry Robinson, he co-founded Microbotics, manufacturers of peripherals for the Amiga platform of home computers.
 Around 1992 Microbotics closed and he retired from active work, becoming a gaming network moderator for BIX and other places.
 In 1993 Simonsen contributed to Master of Orion: The Official Strategy Guide (Prima Publishing, 1993), devising a naming-convention for ships.
 By 1998 he had retired completely and spent his time drawing, writing computer programs and science fiction short stories.

 Simonsen suffered a heart attack in 2004 and two more in early 2005 which led to his hospitalization and death in Garland, Texas, on March 9, 2005, at the age of 62.